cristian-sulea/cristian-sulea-net/site/index.md

 ### Senior Java Developer (& Software Architect)
 **PSS Prosoft Solutions**\
 Bucharest, Romania\
-*February 2008 - Present*
+*February 2008 - November 2021 (13 years 3 months)*

 Other roles:
 - Technical Lead
 - Development Lead

 Other activities and responsibilities:
 - analysis and design for new projects
 - analysis and integration for the new features and change requests for current projects
 - develop and manage pilot projects